Leading Rubber Molding Manufacturers

 Compression Molding

-• Preform rubber is placed into heated cavities to create molds.
+• Rubber preform is inserted into heated cavities where it conforms to create molds.

-• The raw material can be in the form of pre-measured pellets, granules, or powder.
+• The raw material may come as pre-measured pellets, granules, or powder.

-• Seals, o-rings, gaskets, automotive parts, and cushioning pads are products made from this process.
+• This process yields seals, o-rings, gaskets, automotive parts, and cushioning pads.

 Transfer Molding

-• A plunger puts the material in the heated cavity, and then it is cooled down to take the shape of the mold.
+• The plunger deposits the material into the heated cavity, which is subsequently cooled to conform to the mold’s shape.

-• The waste created by compression of the mold is then manually trimmed, followed by cryogenic processes, tumbling, or precision grinding.
+• Waste resulting from mold compression is then manually trimmed, followed by cryogenic treatment, tumbling, or precision grinding.

-• It has a shorter production cycle and a tighter dimensional tolerance.
+• It boasts a condensed production timeline and stricter dimensional precision.

 Blow Molding